Schedule an Appointment 1-305-251-8650

 Disadvantages

-You may have some concerns about rise in PSA level.
+You may have some concerns about the rise in PSA level.
 However, the PSA test can miss detecting prostate cancer.

-In case, your PSA level is raised once, you may need more tests, including a biopsy.
+If your PSA level is raised once, you may need more tests, including a biopsy.
 Biopsy may lead to side effects, such as blood in semen/urine, pain, and infection.

 Baseline PSA Test